Carey Baptist Grammar School: History

 The Memorial Great Hall (MGH) was opened by governor of Victoria, Dallas Brooks as a way to memorialise the fallen students who fought in World War II.
 It was opened in 1954 and seated most assemblies and other meetings.
 The hall included a stained-glass window of the school badge.
 However, the building was renovated on two separate occasions, first in the 1990s and more recently in 2020, in which it now seats 1,000 students.

 In 1960, 14 acres of land were purchased by the school in the suburb of Bulleen.
 The Carey Bulleen Sports Complex was officially opened by the deputy premier of Victoria, Arthur Rylah in October 1962.
 Since then, the land has been used as the schools playing fields as well as hosting a gymnasium and pool.

 In 1971, the William Carey Chapel was opened by the president of the Baptist Union, Merlyn Holly after two years of construction.
 The design was led by the chaplain of the school at the time, Alan Wright.
 Numerous pieces of artwork and a sculpture was designed by Clifton Pugh.
 The chapel was paid for by the 'Forward Carey' Appeal of 1960, totalling $102,000.
 In 2020, the chapel was declared heritage listed by the local Boroondara Council following an extensive renovation by the school.

 The school began co-education in 1979 when girls entered years 11 and 12.
 Coeducation was extended to all years by 1984.
 By 2011, the school had achieved an even gender split between boys and girls.

 In 2019, the school bought the bowling club property of the Melbourne Cricket Club (MCC) on Barkers Road.
 The school renamed the property the Carey Kew Sports Complex.
 The school celebrated its centennial year in 2023 with various celebrations throughout the year.
 Carey purchased the Kalimna mansion from nearby Preshil in 2024 due to its financial difficulties.

+Dunshea Oval, located at Carey's Bulleen Sports Complex, is the home of the Old Carey Football Club in the Victorian Amateur Football Association (VAFA) and hosted the VAFA Division 2 Men's grand final in 2025.